Wrapping an Existing App

 SootSim works with existing React Native apps without app code changes.
-Start the app the way you already do, then either connect to its dev server with sootsim open or add the optional /__soot integration.
+Start the app the way you already do, then connect to its dev server with sootsim open after the global install.

 Basic usage